ABOUT THIS WEBSITE

 Rather than publishing an online census of plaquettes I have instead chosen to use this website as a place to share my research and observations.
 In the the papers presented here I hope to summarize our current understanding of these objects while presenting new data, ideas and discoveries along the way.

-My hope is that this website will help encourage and bring-to-life this often-marginalized art so that future generations of connoisseurs, historians, intellectuals and eccentrics may continue an appreciation for them and forever be grateful to those other connoisseurs and scholars who diligently (and meticulously) carved the path before them.
+My hope is that this website will help encourage and bring-to-life this often-marginalized art so that future generations of connoisseurs, historians, intellectuals and eccentrics may continue an appreciation for them and appreciate those other connoisseurs and scholars who diligently and meticulously carved the path before them.

 ABOUT THE AUTHOR

 My interest in Renaissance plaquettes was sparked in June of 2013 by an art dealer from whom I was acquiring other artifacts.
 I owe much of my initial knowledge to his experience with the subject.
-He sold me his favorite specimens which happened to be rare and contemporary pieces from the early 16th century.
+He sold me his favorite examples which happened to be rare and contemporary pieces from the early 16th century.
 I had hesitation about spending reasonable sums on what I initially perceived to be curious trinkets while conversely realizing there was something special about their uniqueness and rarity.

 Independently, a single plaquette in one’s collection may seem monotonous but when paired with others in a group and placed on display in a cabinet or a desk, plaquettes convey a whole new effect…a virtual treasure where its contents can be mixed and matched to celebrate themes, a particular artist, or a geometrically patterned showcase that is pleasing in itself.